Skyroot Aerospace: Expansion and funding

-In October 2023, the company announced it had raised $27.5 million in a pre-Series C funding round led by Temasek Holdings, bringing the total amount raised since its inception to about $95 million.
-According to the company, the funding is intended to accelerate launches planned for the next two years.
+Following the Vikram-S mission, Skyroot raised capital from domestic and international investors.
+On 30 October 2023, the company announced that it had raised US$27.5 million in a pre-Series C funding round led by Temasek Holdings that brought its cumulative funding to approximately US$95 million.

-The Telangana Government has signed an agreement with Skyroot Aerospace in January 2025 at the World Economic Forum to establish an integrated private rocket manufacturing, integration, and testing facility in Telangana with an estimated investment of INR 500 Crores.
+On 21 January 2025, the Government of Telangana signed a MoU with Skyroot Aerospace at the World Economic Forum to establish a private rocket manufacturing, integration, and testing facility in Telangana with an estimated investment of crores.